 - Luh Putu Anggreni (section Law, profession: lawyer)

-All members of Bali Sruti are volunteers except the secretary.
+All members of Bali Sruti are volunteers except the secretary and staff.
 Due to lack of continuous funding additional administrative support is hired at the time it is needed, usually close to an event.

 The organization has a modest office equipped with two computers and a printer.